lars-erik/Umbraco.CodeGen/readme.md

 If you've prefixed your aliases with something you don't want in your code, set removePrefix to whatever you want to remove.

+If you want your own baseclass, add `baseClass="Some.Namespace.BaseClass"` to USync node.

 Set custom tool for the xml file to DocumentTypeClassGen.
 Save the file, or later right click an select "Run Custom Tool"